Cardigan Welsh Corgi

 Training Milestones for Cardigan Welsh Corgi

-Successful training for Cardigan Welsh Corgi respects this breed's excellent trainability profile and natural loyal tendencies.
+Training a Cardigan Welsh Corgi goes better when the approach reflects the breed's actual trainability rather than a generic template and natural loyal tendencies.
 Weeks one through four: focus on establishing trust and learning your Cardigan Welsh Corgi's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Cardigan Welsh Corgi owners should expect the training journey to require patience given this breed's excellent learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources